 Try to stay at least 6 feet away from others with CF and anyone with a cold, flu or infections while at clinic or in the hospital, where you're more likely to be around others who are sick.

-You can catch and spread germs when you touch something with germs already on it, like a doorknob or handrail, and then touch your eyes, nose or mouth.
+You can catch and spread germs when you touch something with germs already on it, like a doorknob, handrail, or keyboard, and then touch your eyes, nose, or mouth.

 Wash your hands with soap and water or clean them with an alcohol-based hand gel.
 Encourage your family and friends to keep their hands clean as well.